alirezarashidipp/ML/README.md

 Complicated

-We then extract a wide range of linguistic and structural features from the text and train the XGBoost model in a supervised learning setup.
+We then extract a wide range of linguistic and structural features (10 traditional readability formula + 15 linguistic features that all are numeric and standardized and normalized)  from the text  used human labels and train the XGBoost model in a supervised learning setup.
 Once trained, the model automatically assigns readability labels to unlabeled tickets.

 We use the concept of expected value to convert XGBoost’s class probabilities into a single continuous score.